1973 Bahraini general election: Aftermath

-In 1975 the Assembly was dissolved by the then ruler Sheikh Isa bin Salman Al Khalifa because it refused to pass the government sponsored State Security Law of 1974.
+In 1975, the National Assembly was dissolved by the then ruler Sheikh Isa bin Salman Al Khalifa because it refused to pass the government-sponsored State Security Law of 1974.
 Isa subsequently refused to allow the Assembly to meet again or hold elections during his lifetime.
 The next parliamentary elections were held in 2002 after a gap of 27 years.
 During that period, Bahrain was run by the royally-appointed government under emergency laws.